 Obedience or joy?
-Morgan in Simi Valley, CA asks: “Pastor John, I often hear pastors say that the most important part of the Christian life is obedience to God’s word, not happiness.
+Morgan in Simi Valley, California, asks, “Pastor John, I often hear pastors say the most important part of the Christian life is obedience to God’s word, not happiness.
 It seems to me that you place a greater emphasis on being satisfied in God.
-When it comes to obedience to God and being satisfied in God, which comes first: the chicken or the egg?”
+When it comes to obedience to God and being satisfied in God, which comes first?
+The chicken or the egg?”

-So here are my three answers.
-Number one, satisfaction in God is not less than obedience to God, be-cause it is obedience to God.
-Number two, obedience to God namely happiness in God is vastly more important than happiness in anything else.
-And so pastors are right if that is what they are saying.
-And, number three, the obedience of satisfaction in God produces all kinds of other acts of obedience.
+Those are my three answers.
+First, satisfaction in God is not less than obedience to God, because it is obedience to God.
+Second, obedience to God — namely, happiness in God — is vastly more important than happiness in anything else.
+Pastors are right if that is what they are saying.
+Third, the obedience of satisfaction in God produces all kinds of other acts of obedience.